-The ESG screening process for the Portfolio primarily relies on the data and information on restricted issuers based on the ESG Exclusion List and Cannabis List provided to the Investment Manager by the Client.
+The ESG screening process for the Portfolio primarily relies on the data and information on restricted issuers based on the ESG Exclusion List and Cannabis List provided to the investment manager by the Client.

-The Portfolio may seek to purchase Green Bonds where this is deemed to be in the best interest of the Portfolio per the view of the Investment Manager.
-The Portfolio does not have a minimum target allocation to maintain for Green Bonds.
+The Portfolio seeks to achieve a minimum exposure to Green Bonds of 3.0% of the Portfolio's market value by 31st December 2025 and 5.0% by 31st December 2030.
 Green Bonds is defined as green, social, or sustainability bonds aligned with the green bond principles or the EU Green Bond Standard, per Nasdaq.

-The Portfolio seeks to achieve at least 20% reduction in the Portfolio's Carbon Footprint by 31st December 2025 and a 40% reduction by 31st December 2030 measured from a baseline of 31st December 2022.
+The Portfolio seeks to achieve at least 20% reduction in the Portfolio's Carbon Footprint by31st December 2025 and a 40% reduction by 31st December 2030 measured from a baseline of 31st December 2022.
 The Carbon Footprint is measured as Scope 1 + Scope 2 carbon emissions over Enterprise Value Including Cash (EVIC), using MSC ESG data.